 Communications Center Staff

 The Communications Center operates with a staff of 24 highly trained and specially qualified Telecommunicators.
 Communications is the nerve center by which our citizens request emergency law, fire and EMS assistance.
 The division is divided into two main functions, call processing and dispatch.
 Your 911 operators are cross trained in all areas of emergency communications functions; including administrative and 911 call processing, Law, Fire and EMS dispatch.

-Between January 2014 and December 2014 the Communications Center answered a total of 180,517 combined 9-1-1 emergency and non-emergency calls.
-During that same time period, over 48,180 calls were dispatched to Sheriff’s Office units, and an additional 68,786 calls for service were dispatched to other law enforcement agencies throughout the county.
+Between January 2019 and December 2019 the Communications Center answered a total of 170,964 combined 9-1-1 emergency and non-emergency calls.
+During that same time period, over 65,150 calls were processed for Sheriff’s Office units, and an additional 52,362 calls for service for other law enforcement agencies throughout the county.

 9-1-1 Call Taking

 Operators answer incoming calls from the public, determine the nature of the incident and type the information into the computer aided dispatch system.
 This information is critical to first responders.
 The computer then routes the call to a dispatcher, who evaluates the call and existing resources and dispatches the closest law enforcement, fire or medical unit.

 When calling 911 you will be asked many questions.
 Answering those questions will not delay a response so be prepared to answer questions like:

 If you have to call 911 here are some simple tips to follow:

 If you call 911 by mistake, stay on the phone and tell the dispatcher that everything is alright.
 A deputy may be dispatched to your location to confirm that everything is OK.